vbhatSolstice/gremlin-kafka-demo/README.md

 # Demo on gcp
 1. start kafka
 2. allow tcp on port 8080
+3. Run IBM MQ on GCP and open ports 1414 and 9443
 3. gremlin init
 4. Build a new image with the kafka broker ip
 5. docker run -p 8080:8080 -e "SPRING_PROFILES_ACTIVE=cloud" vinayvb/gremlin-kafka:vx